Web3 Cohort Analysis 101: How it works and real-world examples

 Additional FAQs

-1. How often should Web3 projects conduct cohort analysis?
+1. How often should Web3 projects perform cohort analysis?

-3. What tools are best for performing Web3 cohort analysis?
+3. What are the best tools for performing Web3 cohort analysis?

-4. How does cohort analysis differ from general user analytics?
+4. How is cohort analysis different from general user analytics?

-5. Can cohort analysis help identify fraudulent or inactive wallets?
+5. Can cohort analysis help detect fraudulent or inactive wallets?